-Bulgaria’s main industries include energy, mining, metallurgy and tourism, while finance and IT are growing sectors.
-Salaries in Bulgaria are lower than in many other EU countries, but this is offset by a low cost of living.
-Expats may find it difficult to get a job in Bulgaria, as companies tend to hire Bulgarian graduates over foreigners.
+Bulgaria's primary industries include energy, mining, metallurgy, electronics and tourism, while finance and IT are growing sectors.
+Salaries in Bulgaria tend to be more modest compared to other EU countries, but a low cost of living mostly offsets this.
+Expats may face competition in the job market, as companies often prioritise hiring Bulgarian graduates.

 Expats from the EU or the EEA can work in Bulgaria without a work permit, but non-EU expats must secure a work permit before arriving in the country.
 Work permits are requested by an employer, who must justify their reasons for employing a foreigner over a Bulgarian.

 Job market in Bulgaria

-Expats looking for employment in Bulgaria will find the most opportunities in the urban centres of Sofia, Plovdiv and Varna, working within multinational companies as well as in the IT, finance and engineering industries.
+Expats seeking employment in Bulgaria will likely find the most opportunities in the urban centres of Sofia, Plovdiv and Varna, working within multinational companies and in the IT, finance and engineering industries.
 Teaching English in Bulgaria is another opportunity for expats to find employment.

-Those with multilingual proficiencies, specifically in key European languages such as Russian, English, French and German, are in demand in Bulgaria and are therefore more likely to find a job.
-This is because many European companies outsource their labour to Bulgaria.
-Knowledge of Bulgarian will be useful in securing employment with a local company.
+Those with multilingual proficiencies, specifically in key European languages such as Russian, English, French and German, are in demand in Bulgaria and are more likely to find a job.
+One reason for this demand is that many European companies have established outsourcing centres in Bulgaria.
+Knowledge of Bulgarian will also help secure employment with a local company.

 Finding a job in Bulgaria